TechdevwebMSU/Heart-Disease-Prediction/README.md

-# ❤️ Credit Card Fraud Detection with KaggleHub
+# ❤️ Heart Disease Prediction with KaggleHub

 This project demonstrates how to use the publicly available Kaggle dataset [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) via `kagglehub` to build a machine learning model and simulate secure healthcare data practices such as encryption.